Office of Clinical Studies

 We are always interested in working with new clinical educators eager to help teacher candidates on their journey to becoming a teacher!

 Each district has a particular process for identifying clinical educators.
-If you are interested in becoming a clinical educator for a teacher candidate in their early field experiences, methods field experiences, and/or student teaching, please contact UD’s Office of Clinical Studies at email@example.com.
+If you are interested in becoming a clinical educator for a teacher candidate in their early field experience, methods field experience, and/or student teaching, please contact UD’s Office of Clinical Studies at email@example.com.
 We will gladly work with you and your district.

 Characteristics of Clinical Educators